torch-core/tep-vault-standard/tep-vault.md

 **Rationale**: TON lacks on-chain price fetching like Ethereum, so off-chain data (e.g., prices) is carried via messages.
 [VaultOptions](#vaultoptions) allows passing such data, validated into [VaultConfig](#vaultconfig) for use.

-### Omission of Extra Currency Support

-**Rationale**: TON supports Extra Currency, but its usage is not widespread, with no DeFi protocols adopting it yet.
-Thus, the current design excludes it.
-**Alternatives**: Immediate inclusion was considered, but deferred due to ecosystem immaturity; future versions could add it as adoption grows.

 ### Asset-Based Limits Instead of Per-Address

 **Rationale**: ERC-4626 limits `maxDeposit`/`maxWithdraw` per address, but TEP-4626 uses asset-based checks.
 On TON, querying initiator's shares on-chain is difficult without dicts (inefficient) or sub-contracts/Jetton wallets (complex).